 ClearCast is a digital scan paper ballot tabulator designed for use at the polling place.
 After a voter marks a paper ballot, her ballot is inserted into the unit for processing.
-The tabulator uses high speed, highresolution, commercial scan engines to simultaneously image the front and back of the ballot.
+The tabulator uses high speed, high-resolution, commercial scan engines to simultaneously image the front and back of the ballot.
 The resulting ballot images are processed by the Intel NUC, an off the shelf miniature PC, which identifies and evaluates marks made by the voter.
-The system then tabulates any votes cast on each ballot before depositing the ballot images and election results are stored on a removable USB flash drive.
+The system then tabulates any votes cast on each ballot before depositing the ballot into a detachable, secured storage bin.
+The ballot images and election results are stored on a removable USB flash drive.
 This USB flash drive may be taken to the municipal clerk's office or other central office where the ballot images and election results may be uploaded into an election results management program or transferred to another memory device or machine to facilitate storage.
 ClearCast does not store any images or data in its internal memory.